Despite Fatal Accidents, Train Safety Still Isn’t a Top Priority for Washington

 Even if states could suddenly come up with that kind of money, it’s hard to see why Senate Democrats would hand Trump a victory months before the midterms.
 Furthermore, what he’s suggesting is an unworkable plan, that’s likely to reduce money for social programs and mass transit, and divert infrastructure funding to (mostly red) rural areas.

-The Trump administration’s other railroad-relates woes aren’t just theoretical.
-The Federal Railroad Administration, the nation’s top railroad safety agency, hasn’t had a permanent leader for more than a year, and last week its top official resigned.
-Politico reported that deputy administrator Heath Hall, who was appointed last summer, stepped down amid questions from the media about why he was still working as a public relations consultant in Mississippi.
+The Trump administration’s other railroad-related woes aren’t just theoretical.
+The Federal Railroad Administration, the nation’s top railroad-safety agency, hasn’t had a permanent leader for more than a year, and last week its top official resigned.
+Politico reported that deputy administrator Heath Hall, who was appointed last summer, stepped down amid questions from the media about why he was still working as a public-relations consultant in Mississippi.

 The vacancy at the top of the Federal Railroad Administration is the result of Trump’s clash with Senate Minority Leader Chuck Schumer over another problem with America’s railway infrastructure.
 Trump has signaled that he intends to scrap the Gateway Program, which includes building a new rail tunnel under the Hudson River between New Jersey and New York City.
 The Obama administration had reached an agreement with the states to share the cost of replacing the deteriorating 108-year-old tunnel that’s key to the region’s economy, and must shut down for repairs within 20 years.
 New York and New Jersey senators are blocking Trump’s pick to lead the agency, Ron Batory, in an effort to push him into backing the project — sparking accusations from the right that Schumer and company are putting rail passengers’ lives at risk.